mdn/content/files/en-us/web/accessibility/aria/roles/menu_role/index.md

   - composite widget role
 ---

-The `menu` roles is a type of widget that offers a list of choices to the user.
+The `menu` role is a type of widget that offers a list of choices to the user.

 ## Description

-A menu is often a list of common actions or functions that the user can invoke.
+A `menu` is often a group of common actions or functions that the user can invoke.
 The `menu` role is appropriate when a list of menu items is presented in a manner similar to a menu on a desktop application.
 Submenus, also known as pop-up menus, also have the role `menu`.

-A `menu` widget is usually opened, or made visible, by activating a menu button, choosing an item in a menu that opens a sub menu, or by invoking a command, such as <kbd>Shift + F10</kbd> in Windows, that opens a context specific menu.
+A `menu` widget is usually opened, or made visible, by activating a menu button, choosing an item in a menu that opens a sub menu, or by invoking a command, such as <kbd>Shift + F10</kbd> in Windows which opens a context specific menu.

-When a user activates a choice in a menu, the menu usually closes, unless the menu choice action is to opening a submenu, in which case the menu remains open as the submenu is opened.
+When a user activates a choice in a menu, the menu usually closes.
+If the menu choice action opens a submenu, the menu remains open as the submenu is opened.

 When a menu opens, keyboard focus is placed on the first menu item.
-To be keyboard accessible, you need to [manage focus](https://usability.yale.edu/web-accessibility/articles/focus-keyboard-operability) for all descendants: all menu items within the `menu` are focusable.
-The menu button which opens the menu and the menu items, rather than the menu itself, are the focusable elements.
+To be keyboard accessible, you need to [manage focus](https://usability.yale.edu/web-accessibility/articles/focus-keyboard-operability) for all descendants: all menu items within the `menu` are focusable; the menu button which opens the menu and the menu items, rather than the menu itself, are the focusable elements.

 Menu items include [`menuitem`](/en-US/docs/Web/Accessibility/ARIA/Roles/menuitem_role), [`menuitemcheckbox`](/en-US/docs/Web/Accessibility/ARIA/Roles/menuitemcheckbox_role), and [`menuitemradio`](/en-US/docs/Web/Accessibility/ARIA/Roles/menuitemradio_role).
 [Disabled](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-disabled) menu items are focusable but cannot be activated.

-These menu items can be grouped in elements with the [`group`](/en-US/docs/Web/Accessibility/ARIA/Roles/group_role) role, and separated by elements with role [`separator`](/en-US/docs/Web/Accessibility/ARIA/Roles/separator_role).
+Menu items can be grouped in elements with the [`group`](/en-US/docs/Web/Accessibility/ARIA/Roles/group_role) role, and separated by elements with role [`separator`](/en-US/docs/Web/Accessibility/ARIA/Roles/separator_role).
 Neither `group` nor `separator` receive focus or are interactive.

 If a `menu` is opened as a result of a context action, <kbd>Escape</kbd> or <kbd>Enter</kbd> may return focus to the invoking context.